Quality of life comparison

-United States has a GDP per capita of $57,300, while in Kuwait, the GDP per capita is $71,300.
+United States has a GDP per capita of $59,800 as of 2017, while in Kuwait, the GDP per capita is $65,800 as of 2017.

-In United States, there are approximately 12.5 babies per 1,000 people.
-In Kuwait, that number is 19.6 babies per 1,000 people.
+In United States, there are approximately 12.4 babies per 1,000 people as of 2020.
+In Kuwait, there are 18.0 babies per 1,000 people as of 2020.

 United States has a total of 19,924 km of coastline.
 In Kuwait, that number is 499 km.